Mendelian randomization: History

 The Mendelian randomization method depends on two principles derived from the original work by Gregor Mendel on genetic inheritance.
-Its foundation come from Mendel’s laws namely 1) the law of segregation in which there is complete segregation of the two allelomorphs in equal number of germ-cells of a heterozygote and 2) separate pairs of allelomorphs segregate independently of one another and which were first published as such in 1906 by Robert Heath Lock.
+Its foundation come from Mendel's laws namely 1) the law of segregation in which there is complete segregation of the two allelomorphs in equal number of germ-cells of a heterozygote and 2) separate pairs of allelomorphs segregate independently of one another and which were first described as such in 1906 by Robert Heath Lock.
 Another progenitor of Mendelian randomization is Sewall Wright who introduced path analysis, a form of causal diagram used for making causal inference from non-experimental data.
 The method relies on causal anchors, and the anchors in the majority of his examples were provided by Mendelian inheritance, as is the basis of MR. Another component of the logic of MR is the instrumental gene, the concept of which was introduced by Thomas Hunt Morgan.
-This is important as it removed the need to understand the physiology of the gene for making the inference about genetic processes.
+This is important as it removed the need to understand the physiology of the gene for making the inference about how genetic processes worked through phenotypes.

 Since that time the literature includes examples of research using molecular genetics to make inference about modifiable risk factors, which is the essence of MR. One example is the work of Gerry Lower and colleagues in 1979 who used the N-acetyltransferase phenotype as an anchor to draw inference about various exposures including smoking and amine dyes as risk factors for bladder cancer.
-Another example is the work of Martijn Katan (then of Wageningen University & Research, Netherlands) in which he advocated a study design using Apolipoprotein E allele as an instrumental variable anchor to study the observed relationship between low blood cholesterol levels and increased risk of cancer.
-In fact, the term “Mendelian randomization” was first used in print by Richard Gray and Keith Wheatley (both of Radcliffe Infirmary, Oxford, UK) in 1991 in a somewhat different context; in a method allowing instrumental variable estimation but in relation to an approach relying on Mendelian inheritance rather than genotype.
-In their 2003 paper, Shah Ebrahim and George Davey Smith use the term again to describe the method of using germline genetic variants for understanding causality in an instrumental variable analysis, and it is this methodology that is now widely used and to which the meaning is ascribed.
+Another example is the work of Martijn Katan (then of Wageningen University & Research, Netherlands) in which he advocated a study design using Apolipoprotein E allele as an anchor to study the observed relationship between low blood cholesterol levels and increased risk of cancer, although no data were reported.
+In fact, the term "Mendelian randomization" was first used in print by Richard Gray and Keith Wheatley (both of Radcliffe Infirmary, Oxford, UK) in 1991 in a somewhat different context; in a method allowing causal identification of the effects of bone marrow transplant in hematopoietic cancer through using compatible HLS genotype between siblings as an indicator of whether a successful transplant was likely to occur.
+In their 2003 paper, Shah Ebrahim and George Davey Smith use the term to describe the method of using germline genetic variants for understanding phenotypic causality.
+This methodology that is now widely used and to which the meaning is generally ascribed.
 The Mendelian randomization method is now widely adopted in causal epidemiology, and the number of MR studies reported in the scientific literature has grown every year since the 2003 paper.
 In 2021 STROBE-MR guidelines were published to assist readers and reviewers of Mendelian randomization studies to evaluate the validity and utility of published studies.